jenniferemshepherd/dawn/README.md

 - Procedurally generated
   - None of the outcomes are predefined; they are based purely on the results of the random algorithms.
 - Socio-genetic simulation
-  - _dawn_ is inspired by Conway's Game of Life and Spore (also No Man's Sky regarding the procedural generation).
+  - _dawn_ is inspired by Conway's Game of Life, Spore and No Man's Sky.
   - The user observes 'cells' interacting with each other in an environment; living, breeding, inheriting properties, and eventually dying.

 ## getting started